 Between the Headlines by Shweta Ganesh Kumar

-For some other review that I am yet to post I had written that there is this breed of first generation professionals that at some point in time gets disillusioned by the profession that they were in awe.
-Till the time they actually got into it.
+For some other review that I am yet to post I had written that there is this breed of first-generation professionals that at some point in time gets disillusioned by the profession that they were in awe.
+Until the time they actually got into it.
 It is a journey from dreams to reality.
 It is feeling the heat when the rubber meets the tar.
 I can’t say that dreams are shattered.
 But the reality is quite far away from dreams.
 In reality, you see things that you had not even imagined in your farthest dreams.
 Like people whom you hero-worshipped actually being just another human with their weaknesses and weak moments.
 Between the Headlines is one more such book.

 Protagonist’s journey is very similar to the journey of the author.
 Including the cities she lived and worked in, to her actually giving up the career in media.
 The story may be a fiction.
 But it is coming straight out of the author’s own experience.
 Her attempt to show the world how difficult a reporter’s job is.
 She wants to tell that while they appear standing calmly behind a visual, but a lot goes in the background to get that perfect shot.
 She wants to bring focus to the 24 X 7 nature of the job.
 And how stressful it is, leaving no time for personal life.
 I guess most professionals in today’s consumerist world are sailing in the same boat.
 It is just that they can see only their boat.
 Finally, she quits the dream job to be a part of an NGO.